laharms01/data146_repository/project1.md

 The | operator is useful when subsetting data frames to select data which fulfill either of a set of parameters.
 For example, suppose I have a data frame with economic data of countries over time.
 If I were attempting to select data points that are either from the most recent year or from the year 2000 to compare rates of change over 20 years I could do so likewise: new_frame = old_frame[old_frame['year'] == '2020'] | old_frame[old_frame['year'] == '2000']

 ^

+^ is an exclusive or bitwise operator.
+This means when used to compare two values (x ^ y) bit by bit, each output bit is set to 1 if and only if one of the two corresponding bit values is 1.
+If the bit in both x and y is 1, the output is 0.